Thresholds

 Mastercard

 Mastercard’s Acquirer Chargeback Monitoring Program (ACMP) has two levels: Excessive Chargeback Merchant (ECM) and High Excessive Chargeback Merchant (HECM).
-The total number of chargebacks you have in a month and your ratio of chargebacks to sales in that month will determine which tier you are placed in.
+Your total number of chargebacks in a month and your ratio of chargebacks to sales in that month will determine which tier you are placed in.
 We will notify you if you are accepted into the program.

-Mastercard measures your chargeback rate in "basis points" and uses the number to determine which tier of the program you fall into.
+Mastercard measures your chargeback rate in "basis points" and uses the number to determine which program tier you belong to.

 Mastercard will remove you from the program if your dispute activity falls below the ECM thresholds for three consecutive months.

 The ECM program aims to simplify enforcement and enable faster communication between acquirers and the card network.
 The goal is to make merchant compliance a more accurate process with greater accountability.
 The ECM program is a chargeback compliance program created by Mastercard.
-The purpose of the program is to monitor the activities of eCommerce merchants and prevent excessive chargebacks on the Mastercard network.
+The program’s purpose is to monitor eCommerce merchants’ activities and prevent excessive chargebacks on the Mastercard network.
 This is achieved by imposing penalties on merchants for non-compliance.

 The EFM program aims to simplify enforcement and enables faster communication between acquirers and the card network.
 The goal is to make merchant compliance a more accurate process with greater accountability.